 Job engagement is demonstrated by teachers through several behaviors, such as: actively participating in decision-making related to school management.
-For instance: curriculum changes, school policies, actively developing themselves by attending conferences and trainings and actively making improvements in teaching materials, resources and teaching methods.
+For instance: curriculum changes, school policies, actively developing themselves by attending conferences and trainings, and actively making improvements in teaching materials, resources, and teaching methods.
 Employees appreciate job engagement because it leads to positive outcomes like job satisfaction, commitment to the organization, and high performance.
 An engaged employee is distinguished by their energy, commitment, and complete immersion in their work (Saks, 2019; Schaufeli, 2017).
 When applies in the service industry, job engagement built employees' awareness and skills that are embodied in flexible, creative behavior, and open to a new thing (Asan & Huliselan, 2020).

 The job engagement model developed by Bakker & Demerouti (2007) is known as job demands and job resources (JD-R Model).
 This model proposes that job engagement is influenced by two key factors: job demands and job resources.
 The work-related environmental factors that are included in job demands are workload, emotional demands, and mental demands.
 In contrast, job resources refer to various aspects of work that contribute to achieving work-related objectives, including physical, psychological, social, and organizational factors.
-Examples of job resources include social support, feedback, autonomy, opportunities for skill-building, and a favorable work atmosphere.
-Studies using the JD-R Model have shown that job resources particularly affect job engagement when job demands are high.
-Highly engaged employees tend to have a sense of their work's significance.
+It is worth noting that job resources, such as social support, feedback, autonomy, opportunities for skill-building, and a favorable work atmosphere, can have a positive impact on employee performance and well-being.
+Extensive research employing the Job Demands-Resources paradigm has certainly shown that job resources play a critical role in strengthening job engagement, particularly when job demands are at the highest point.